Table of Contents

 Step 2.
 Right-click "Command Prompt" and choose "Run as administrator".

 Step 3.
-Type chkdsk /f /r /x g: and hit Enter to let the checking process run.
+Type chkdsk /f /r /x g: and hit Enter to begin the checking process.

 Step 4.
 When it's finished, type: exit and hit Enter to finish the process.